-The Complete Guide to Cleaning Limestone Fireplace Without Causing Damage
+The Complete Guide to Cleaning Limestone Hearth and Surrounds Without Causing Damage

 Limestone fireplaces add classic charm to any room with their rich texture and soft, neutral hues.
-However, their natural composition, mainly calcium carbonate, makes them porous and highly sensitive to moisture and acidic substances.
-These delicate surfaces can quickly suffer from stains, etching, and discoloration without the right care.
+However, their porous nature and calcium carbonate composition make them sensitive to moisture and acidic substances, leading to stains, etching, and discoloration without proper care.

 As the centerpiece of your home, your limestone fireplace deserves proper upkeep to stay in top shape.
-This guide by our team offers clear, effective steps for cleaning and maintaining your limestone fireplace — from daily dusting to deeper stain removal — all without damaging this beautiful, yet delicate, natural stone.
+This guide by our team at Stone Center provides clear, effective steps for cleaning and maintaining your limestone fireplace without causing damage.

-These simple dusting techniques should be part of your regular limestone fireplace maintenance routine.
-Weekly dusting helps prevent build-up and makes deep cleaning sessions much easier and less frequent.
+Regular dusting should be part of your routine cleaning schedule.
+Weekly dusting helps prevent buildup and makes deep cleaning sessions much easier and less frequent.

 One of the popular questions homeowners ask is how to clean a limestone hearth.
 The hearth is just as important as the fireplace exterior and should be cleaned properly.
 You could use a store-bought limestone wash or make yours using lukewarm water and dishwashing detergent.